DoLa – Decoding by Contrasting Layers Improves Factuality in Large Language Models

 July 4, 1776.
 This is the most well-known date in U.S. history.
 The day has been celebrated with parades, barbeques, fireworks and festivals for hundreds of years.

-It still doesn't generate a correct output, so let's tell it to only contrast the final layer with layers 28 and 30.
+It's still not generating the correct output, so we're going to instruct it to only contrast the final layer with layers 28 and 30

 dola_high_output = model.generate(**inputs, **generate_kwargs, dola_layers=[28,30], repetition_penalty=1.2)